josephluck/helix/docs/Router.md

 ### Programatic Navigation

 We're at the stage in our application where we can view a list of posts and view a single post.
 We want all users to be able to view these two pages, however, being able to create a new post should only be available for users that have logged in.
-If the user tries to navigate to the Create Post page without being logged in, we want to redirect them to the login page.
+If the user tries to navigate to the "Create Post" page without being logged in, we want to redirect them to the login page.

 Using what we have already learned, we could place a check in the Create Post page for `state.user` and show a link to the login page if the user isn't present, but really we want to be able to redirect the user without them having to press a button.

-Helix comes with a `location` model which contains a `set` effect that we'll use.
+Helix comes with a `location` model which contains a `set` effect that we'll use to achieve this.

 ```javascript
 const routes = {